 June: Taste of Moscow

-Each year a selection of Moscow’s top restaurants opens their doors for three days of master classes and tasting sessions, open to all the family (there’s usually a special entertainment zone with a children’s menu).
-There are also zones dedicated to different types of food and drink, DJ’s and music to create a party atmosphere.
-Around 200 different master classes are on offer, for both Russian and international foods.
+Each year a selection of Moscow’s top restaurants opens their doors for three days of masterclasses and tasting sessions, open to all the family (there’s usually a special entertainment zone with a children’s menu).
+There are also zones for different types of food, drink, and music to create a party atmosphere.
+Around 200 different masterclasses are on offer, for both Russian and international foods.
 The 2019 Taste of Moscow takes place 27–30 June.

 June: Wild Mint Folk Festival

 This large, open-air world folk music festival takes place in the Ethnomir complex in Moscow every summer.
 Over several days, Russian and international musicians perform a variety of folk-based genres – afro-beat, ethno-jazz, raga, Russian folk – and there are also food stalls, markets, and body and soul workshops.
 The 2019 festival will take place 28–30 June.